 Secure the tractor and machine against unintentional starting and unintentional rolling away before you perform any cleaning, servicing or maintenance work on the machine.
-On this subject see on page 99.

 Risk of contusions, cutting, catching, drawing in and knocks through unprotected danger points!

 - Mount protective equipment, which you removed when cleaning, maintaining and repairing the machine. - Replace defective protective equipment with new equipment.